Bring fiber magic to your inbox. Subscribe to the Schacht monthly e-newsletter!

 • Weaving projects for rigid heddle looms: Cricket, Flip

-• Weaving projects for jack looms: Wolf looms (Pup LT, Pup 8.10, Baby, Mighty), Standard Floor Loom
+• Weaving projects for shaft looms: Cricket Quartet, Wolf looms (Pup LT, Pup 8.10, Baby, Mighty), Standard Floor Looms

 • Weaving techniques: any Schacht looms or weaving tools